 The night of January, 6 is a special day for Orthodox Christians.
-Christmas in Ukraine is a holiday which unites believers and non-religious people.
-It has some certain rites which arose in the ancient times.
+Christmas in Ukraine is a holiday that unites believers and non-religious people.
+It has some certain rites which arose in ancient times.
 Some have faded with the time, the others are gladly followed these days.
 Let’s see what is traditional in Ukraine on a Christmas day.

 Christmas is a time for miracles.
-The festive atmosphere is created by the special clothes, twelve symbolic dishes and rites.
+The festive atmosphere is created by the special clothes, twelve symbolic dishes, and rites.
 Most dishes remind people of Jesus Christ.
 Fishermen were the first who became His followers, that is why fish is a must on a festive table.
-Dishes of mushrooms are not occasional as well: the mushroom top symbolizes divine origin of Christ, and the stipe – his Earthly life.
+Dishes of mushrooms are not occasional as well: the mushroom top symbolizes the divine origin of Christ, and the stipe – his Earthly life.

+Ukrainian Christmas Eve.
 Why are twelve dishes cooked?

 Twelve dishes represent a number of apostles who took part in the Lord's Supper.
-By another version this is a number of months of a year.
+By another version, this is a number of months of a year.
 All the dishes should be lean on Christmas Eve as it is the last day of the fast.
 The dishes should also be made of all the fruits and vegetables that are in the household.
-This is meant to bring rich harvest the following year.
+This is meant to bring a rich harvest the following year.

 Lean but tasty

 Kutya is a traditional food prepared on some religious occasions.
-It may consist of many ingredients, the necessary of which are wheat and poppy seeds, nuts and honey.
+It may consist of many ingredients, the necessity of which are wheat and poppy seeds, nuts, and honey.
 It symbolizes an act of sacrifice to God.
 Poppy seeds are a symbol of martyrdom, an innocently spilled blood.
-Honey is a symbol of purity and a God's word.
+Honey is a symbol of purity and God's word.
 Kutya also symbolizes unity with God and the world of the dead.
 That is why people leave part of this dish for those who are no longer with us.

 Borscht is a widely known Ukrainian soup loved by many.
 It acquires a special meaning at Christmas.
 This dish is a symbol of the triumph of good.
-The hostess prepares a lean borscht from various simple plants that the earth gives her.
+The hostess prepares lean borscht from various simple plants that the earth gives her.
 The same way Christians polish their will by simple daily small practices.
 In addition, the red borscht also symbolizes the blood of the Bethlehem children killed by Herod's order.

 As a rule, the festive dinner lasts for 2-3 or even 4 hours.
 Then the time for carols comes.
 Young boys and Ukrainian girls dressed as national heroes and beasts go to the neighbors and sing songs, play pranks.
 Carolers are presented with sweets and pastries, as well as apples and nuts.
 If these are friends or relatives, they are invited to a festive table.
 Until now, there is a custom that children should bring Christmas supper to their grandparents or godparents.